LewCarlson/CRA/README.md

 An older version of Windows CRA is in the Microsoft Store accessed only with a direct link (at request of USGA).
 W10CRA has a UI change, fixes and other improvements.

-Both W10CRA and MobileCRA are built and available on Visual Studio App Center.
-(GitHub Login)

 Note: As of 9/20/2021 the name W10CRA in the Apps was changed to WinCRA.